 Most thieves know to look under such items, and they’ll do it every time.
 In fact, I recommend removing everything that could be used to hide a valuable object from the car altogether since they tend to attract the attention of passing thieves.
 And by the way, don’t be fooled into thinking that locking your car is an effective deterrent, because it isn’t.

-And now, here are three steps you can take that can help you recover your laptop and/or data if it ever does get stolen:
+And now, here are a couple of things you can do right now to give yourself the best chance of recovering your laptop and/or data if it ever does get stolen while you’re on campus:

 After all, there is no guarantee that you’ll ever get your laptop back if it gets stolen, and if you do happen to get it back all of your data might be erased.